Seven killed as jet crashes into cars at UK airshow

-LONDON A jet aircraft ploughed into several cars on a busy road near an airshow in southern England on Saturday, killing at least seven people, police said.
+LONDON A jet aircraft ploughed into several cars on a road near an airshow in southern England on Saturday, killing seven people, police said.

-The vintage Hawker Hunter fighter jet crashed onto the A27 road, close to an airport in Shoreham where the airshow was taking place, near the south coast city of Brighton.
+The Hawker Hunter fighter jet crashed onto the A27 road, close to an airport in Shoreham where the airshow was taking place, near the city of Brighton.

-All those who died were on the road at the time of the crash, police said, adding that it was possible more bodies might be found overnight and on Sunday.
-The pilot is in a serious condition in hospital.

-The ambulance service said 14 people were treated at the scene, with four taken to hospital.
+One person was being treated for life-threatening injuries and a further 14 people were being treated for minor injuries, police said in a statement.

-Video footage posted online showed the plane in the process of executing an acrobatic loop before it hit the ground, causing an explosion which appeared to engulf some cars.
+Video footage posted online showed the plane in the process of executing an acrobatic loop before it hit the ground, causing an explosion which appeared to engulf some cars on a road.

 "He'd gone up into a loop and as he was coming out of the loop I just thought, you're too low, you're too low, pull up," the BBC quoted an eyewitness, Stephen Jones, as saying.